Ben-Kerman/immersive/doc/card-export.md

-By pressing `K`, line selection is skipped and the target word selection is started immediately with the current subtitle. `Ctrl+k` skips the entirety of the card creation process and instantly exports a card of the active subtitle including an audio clip and screenshot.
+By pressing `K`, line selection is skipped and the target word selection is started immediately with the current subtitle. `Ctrl+k` skips the entirety of the card creation process and instantly exports a card of the active subtitle including an audio clip and screenshot. `Ctrl+K` opens the export menu first.

 ## Target Word Selection